KasraAz75/OOP_python/README.md

-# Homework Assignment Part 2

-- Applicant: Kasra Azizbaigi
-- email: kasra.azizbaigi@gmail.com

 ## Project Overview

-The part 2 of the homework assignment is a Python application that simulates the operation of a pet shop.
+This is a Python application that simulates the operation of a pet shop.
 It includes two main classes, `Cat` and `Dog`, which represent cats and dogs that can be added to a database.
 The project also features a `Data` class responsible for managing database interactions, and a set of unit tests to ensure the functionality of the `Cat` and `Data` classes.
 It also features a sql file including SQL statement to create tables and sample insert statements.

 ## File Structure